 - 1. Inopportune absences (such as on days assignments are due). - 2.
-Forgetting to bring your books with you to class. - 3.
-Coming into class late. - 4.
-Sleeping during class. - 5.
-Doing work for other courses during our class period. - 6.
+Coming into class late. - 3.
+Sleeping during class. - 4.
+Doing work for other courses during our class period. - 5.
 Interrupting people.
-In discussions, allow the person speaking to finish. - 7.
-Whispering or talking to someone else while the professor or another student is speaking. - 8.
-Using your cell phone, texting, etc.
+In discussions, allow the person speaking to finish. - 6.
+Whispering or talking to someone else while the professor or another student is speaking. - 7.
+Using your cell phone, texting, etc. during class.